Hélder Ferreira (footballer, born 1997): Paços Ferreira

-Later career
+Anorthosis

 On 21 July 2022, Ferreira joined Anorthosis Famagusta FC of the Cypriot First Division on a two-year deal.
+He totalled 71 games during his tenure, scoring 12 goals.

+Noah

-Two years later, he moved to the Armenian Premier League with FC Noah.
+On 24 June 2024, Ferreira moved to the Armenian Premier League with FC Noah.
 In July 2025, shortly after winning the double, he renewed his contract at the latter until summer 2027, with the option for an additional year.

+Ferreira agreed to another extension at Noah on 3 August 2026, this time running until 30 June 2028.

 International career

 Ferreira represented Portugal at the 2017 FIFA U-20 World Cup in South Korea, scoring against Zambia (2–1 group-stage loss) in an eventual quarter-final exit.